joeyates/erlang-study/README.md

 binary_tree
 ===========

-The method `binary_tree:from_bfs_dfs/2` reconstructs a binary tree from its breadth-first and depth-first searches.

-It returns a binary tree of `node`s.
+# `node` record

-Each `node` is composed of a value, a left branch and a right branch.
+A `node` is composed of a value, a left branch and a right branch.
 If a branch is empty, the node has the atom `undefined`.

-E.g.
+A single node, with value `5` and no branches:

 ```erlang
 {node,5,undefined,undefined}
 ```

-This node has value 5 and is a leaf node (i.e. it has no children).

-## Example

-From this binary tree:
+This binary tree:

              1
            /  \